boschglobal/doxysphinx/docs/syntax/rst_block_syntax.md

 After any marker there has to be a new line (content can start at next line).

+### Directive Autodetection

-As chances are big that you just want to use a sphinx directive we've also got a **shortcut syntax** - if the pre content starts with a directive you can leave out the `{rst}`-line, e.g.
+As chances are quite big that you just want to use a sphinx directive we've also got an autodetection feature: if the "verbatim content" starts with a directive you can leave out the markers (in that case the directive syntax is the marker), for example...

 ```cpp
 /// ```